What is Platinum

 Platinum’s Mining and Availability

 All platinum production per year is no more than 5 million ounces, compared to 82 million for gold and 547 million ounces for silver.
-South Africa is the world’s largest producers with more than 80%
+South Africa is the world’s largest producer with more than 80%

 Due to platinum’s rarity as a metal, advertisers associate it with exclusivity and wealth.
 Platinum credit cards have greater privileges than gold cards, platinum awards rank higher than gold, silver, or bronze awards.